 What are the differences between BIMI and Apple Branded Mail, and do you need both for email branding?

 BIMI and Apple Branded Mail are different ways to show a brand logo in email clients.
 BIMI is an open email standard that relies on DNS, DMARC enforcement, a brand logo file, and in many major inboxes a VMC or CMC certificate.
-Apple Branded Mail is an Apple Business Connect feature that lets a verified business show its logo and brand name in Apple Mail.
+Apple Branded Mail is an Apple Business feature that lets a verified organization show its logo and brand name in Apple's Mail experience.

 The direct answer is yes, many brands need both if email logo display matters.
 BIMI helps with mailbox providers that support BIMI, such as Gmail, Yahoo, Fastmail, and Apple iCloud Mail.
-Apple Branded Mail helps inside Apple Mail, including cases where the user reads a non-Apple mailbox through the Apple Mail app.
-That difference matters because a Gmail account opened in Apple Mail is not the same display environment as the Gmail app.
+Apple Branded Mail covers Apple's managed display path in Mail on supported-language iPhones and in iCloud Mail on the web.
+A mailbox opened in Apple's Mail app is a different display environment from the same mailbox opened in its provider's app.

-I would not treat Apple Branded Mail as a BIMI replacement.
-I treat it as an Apple-specific brand layer that sits next to BIMI.
-Start with DMARC because both paths depend on trustworthy authentication, then decide whether the extra Apple setup is worth it based on how many subscribers read your mail in Apple Mail.
+Apple Branded Mail is not a BIMI replacement.
+It is an Apple-specific brand layer that sits next to BIMI.
+Start with DKIM and DMARC because both paths depend on trustworthy authentication, then decide whether the extra Apple setup is worth it based on the audience that uses Apple's supported Mail experiences.

 The short answer

 BIMI answers the question, "Can participating mailbox providers find and verify my brand logo through email standards?"
-Apple Branded Mail answers the question, "Can Apple identify my business and show my logo inside Apple Mail?"
+Apple Branded Mail answers the question, "Can Apple connect my verified organization, brand, and sending identity to a logo in its supported Mail experiences?"
 Those overlap, but they do not produce identical coverage.

-- Use BIMI first: BIMI has broader mailbox-provider intent and is tied directly to your email authentication program.
+- Use BIMI first: BIMI has broader mailbox-provider coverage and is tied directly to your email authentication program.

-- Do not skip DMARC: Both logo paths depend on authenticated mail, so use DMARC monitoring before changing policy or adding brand-logo records.
+- Do not skip authentication: Both logo paths require DMARC enforcement, and Apple also requires customer mail to authenticate with DKIM.
+Use DMARC monitoring before changing policy or adding brand-logo records.

 - Plan for separate approvals: BIMI and Apple Branded Mail have different logo formats, review paths, and failure modes.